rugbyprof/4443-Internet-Programming/Assignments/01-Getting_Connected/README.md

 ---

 #### Create a Github account.

+Here is a tutorial for new github users: https://guides.github.com/activities/hello-world/

 - When you create a Github account, you must choose a `username`.
 - This is very important to remember, because you will update the class roster with this username so I know where to find all your assignments.
 - Create a repository named: